-Just as easy as you can order a driver from Uber, you can hire a pro for web design, social media marketing, SEO, and other, booming digital fields.
+Just as easy as ordering a driver from Uber, you can hire a pro for web design, social media marketing, SEO, and other, booming digital fields.
 The benefits are obvious, but there’s always the problem of finding someone who is the perfect fit.
 You are faced with an outsourcing dilemma: Should you hire a freelancer or work with a traditional agency?

-Sorry to break it to you, but the answer to this million dollar question is not cut-and-dried.
 Both options can allow you to patch up gaps in human resources, save money in the long run, and complete your projects successfully.
-Ultimately, to make outsourcing work for your business, you need to carefully weigh the pros and cons before making the final call.
+Ultimately, to make outsourcing work for your business, you must carefully weigh the pros and cons before making the final call.

 Pros of Hiring Freelancers

 First off, most freelancers work at cost-effective rates, which they set themselves.
 These may vary depending on the length of the project, but fortunately, overheads don’t play a role.
 There is also no need to pour money down the drain on wasted hours.
 Hence, freelancers impose lower total costs than agencies or full-time workers.